Tago Mago

-Tago Mago is the second studio album by the German krautrock band Can, originally released as a double LP in August 1971 on United Artists Records.
-It was the band's first full studio album to feature vocalist Damo Suzuki after the departure of Malcolm Mooney the year prior, though Suzuki had been featured on most tracks on the 1970 compilation album Soundtracks.
-It was recorded at the Can Studio in the Schloss Nörvenich, a medieval castle near Cologne.
+Tago Mago is the second studio album by the German Krautrock band Can, released in August 1971 as a double LP by United Artists Records.
+It was the band's first full album to include vocalist Damo Suzuki after the departure of Malcolm Mooney the year prior, though Suzuki had appeared on most tracks on the 1970 compilation album Soundtracks.
+Tago Mago was recorded between November 1970 and February 1971 at the Can Studio in the Schloss Nörvenich, a medieval castle near Cologne.

-Tago Mago features long-form experimental tracks blending rock improvisation, funk rhythms, and musique concrète tape editing techniques.
+Tago Mago contains long-form tracks blending rock improvisation, funk rhythms, and musique concrète tape editing techniques.
 The album has been described as Can's best and most extreme record in sound and structure.
 The album has received widespread critical acclaim and is cited as an influence by various artists.
-Ned Raggett of AllMusic called it "not merely one of the best Krautrock albums of all time, but one of the best albums ever, period."
+Ned Raggett of AllMusic calls it "not merely one of the best Krautrock albums of all time, but one of the best albums ever, period."

 Background

-After Malcolm Mooney left Can in December 1969, Can was left without a vocalist.
+After Malcolm Mooney left Can in December 1969, the band was left without a vocalist.
 While visiting Munich for a performance in early 1970, bassist Holger Czukay and drummer Jaki Liebezeit saw Kenji "Damo" Suzuki busking outside a cafe and invited him to perform with them.
 Suzuki performed with the band at the Blow Up Club that evening, and subsequently joined the group.

-Early in 1968, the band had been invited to stay rent-free at the Schloss Nörvenich, a medieval castle in Nörvenich, North Rhine-Westphalia, for one year by art collector Christoph Vohwinkel, who had rented it with the idea of transforming it into an art center.
+Early in 1968, the band had been invited to stay for one year rent-free at the Schloss Nörvenich, a medieval castle in Nörvenich, North Rhine-Westphalia, by art collector Christoph Vohwinkel, who had rented it with the idea of transforming it into an art center.
 Tago Mago was recorded by Czukay at the castle between November 1970 and February 1971.

 During the sessions, Can were visited by English journalist Duncan Fallowell of The Spectator.
 In 1970, he published the first mainstream column about the band.